 Standing Together is the Government of Nova Scotia’s commitment to work with community organizations, groups and experts to build an action plan to disrupt harmful cycles of domestic violence.

 Domestic violence affects many Nova Scotians and can happen in any relationship.
 Evidence shows that women are the primary victims and men are the primary perpetrators.
-These threats to women’s safety can affect their health, social and economic well-being and that of their children and families.
+In Nova Scotia, 79% of domestic violence victims are women.
+These threats to women’s safety can affect their health, social and economic well-being, and that of their children and families.

 The goals of Standing Together are to: